- Where can I find the latest information about how COVID-19 affects the MSO and its patrons?

 Concerts begin promptly.
-Due to our Late Seating Policy, please plan on arriving 30 to 45 minutes before the concert to allow enough time to comfortably be seated.
+Due to our Late Seating Policy, we strongly recommend that you plan on arriving 30 to 45 minutes before the concert to allow enough time to comfortably be seated.
 Out of courtesy to musicians and other patrons, latecomers and those who must leave during the performance will be seated or reseated between complete works or at intermission.
 TV monitors are stationed near each of the theater doors.

 For information on tickets, performances, programs, parking, restaurants, or anything else having to do with your MSO experience, call the MSO Box Office at 414.291.7605.
 We will be happy to assist you.

 Whether you wear bejeweled rings or nose rings, everyone is welcome at our concerts and we’re happy to say that we have no dress code.
 As a general guideline, most of our audience members opt for business casual attire.
 Please remember that this time is for you, and we want you to be comfortable.

-Please be adivised that there are no photographs or video recordings of any kind allowed during Milwaukee Symphony Orchestra performances.
+Please be advised that there are no photographs or video recordings of any kind allowed during Milwaukee Symphony Orchestra performances.

 Most Classics, Pops, and Special Presentation concerts last about two hours, including intermission.